bsimm/rumars/docs/redcode/address_modes.md

 Note, perhaps counter-intuitively, the final resulting core looks exactly the same as the starting core.
 The change made by the post-increment was overwritten by the move operation.
-See [execution](../corewar/execution) for more details about the execution order within Corewar.

 ## B Pre-decrement Indirect